 Benefits of agroforestry on regional scale

-Agroforestry is an important measure to lower budget requirements for regional flood mitigation, nutrient runoff reduction and erosion control.
+Agroforestry is an important measure for regional flood mitigation, nutrient runoff reduction and erosion control.
 At the same time it can increase agricultural productivity, profit for farmers, sequester carbon in land-sinks and create rural jobs.

 Improved flood management